 Ordinarily, when you are proud, you feel good about your power of activity; when you are humble, you feel bad about your lack of power.
 Yet upon adding the cognitive factor of moral self-evaluation, pride can become delusional (“I’m the best!”), whereas humility can turn into pride (“I’m so humble!”), which too can become delusional.

 Whether your expression of genuine pride is useful in a given situation depends on how it is perceived by the people around: if they are prone to envy, your pride expression will be less useful than if they are prone to admiration.
-Likewise, the usefulness of your genuine humility expression depends on how others receive it: will they see you as secure and virtuous or as spineless and overly apologetic?
+Likewise, the usefulness of your genuine humility expression depends on how others receive it: will they see you as secure, prudent, virtuous, and trustworthy or as meek, spineless, and overly apologetic?
 However, to the extent that negative perceptions by other people give you valuable feedback to improve yourself, they can also lead to positive consequences.

 Pride and humility are not simply good or bad.
 Rather, their complex effects on well-being depend on